intelsdi-x/snap-plugin-collector-exec/README.md

 # snap plugin collector - exec

-The plugin launch executable files and collects their outputs.
+The plugin launches executable files and collects their outputs.

 The plugin is a generic plugin.
 You can configure metrics names, type of collecting data, executables files, arguments necessary for executables files.